Support

 2. The business can provide support to those who need it.

-3. A whistleblower policy recognises that workers are valuable eyes and ears for the business.
+3. A written policy recognises that workers are valuable eyes and ears for the business.

-5. A whistleblower policy can act as a deterrent to behaviour which falls below certain standards, by formalising the employer’s position on wrongdoing, and its support for staff raising issues.
+5. A written policy can act as a deterrent to behaviour which falls below certain standards, by formalising the employer’s position on wrongdoing, and its support for staff raising issues.

 6. The existence of a well-drafted whistleblower policy can give a positive impression to a prospective investor who performs due diligence on your business.